nztim/sns/readme.md

 ### Usage

-* Create a route to receive SNS requests, connect it to `NZTim\SNS\Examples\WebhookController` or your own handler
+* Create a route to receive SNS requests, connect it to `NZTim\SNS\WebhookController` (or your own handler).
-* Handle SNS events as required: `SubscriptionConfirmationEvent`, `NotificationEvent`, and `UnsubscribeConfirmationEvent`
+* Configure your EventServiceProvider to handle SNS events as required: `SubscriptionConfirmationEvent`, `UnsubscribeConfirmationEvent` and `NotificationEvent`.

+### Upgrading

+* 2.0 - Moved WebhookController, removed example SnsEventServiceProvider and SnsLoggingListener - make sure they are not referenced